 No transformation, just business as usual

-German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), (The current Column of 8 July 2019)
+Bonn: German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), (The Current Column of 8 July 2019)

 Bonn, 8 July 2019.
 In September 2019, heads of state and government are set to meet at the UN General Assembly to assess progress made on the global Sustainable Development Goals (SDGs) for the first time.
 The 2030 Agenda for Sustainable Development was adopted in September 2015 and applies to all countries.
 The SDG Summit will also look at how the 2030 Agenda is financed.
 Three recent studies by the OECD, UN and IMF paint a sobering picture of the current state of affairs, particularly in developing countries.